 5. Leverage technology to increase speed-to-insight

-A coordinated and technology-backed CI process can help pharma companies utilize historical data to recognize drug development processes and acceptance rates.
+A coordinated and technology-backed pharma competitive intelligence process can help pharma companies utilize historical data to recognize drug development processes and acceptance rates.
 It also improves the ability to predict drug timelines and aids companies in adjusting the production process and strategies accordingly.

 Automated CI processes ultimately provide the R&D teams with actionable insights in a timely manner, ensuring commercial success.
 This, in essence, would have crucial consequences for the viability of companies as well as patient outcomes.
 Such a process also allows companies to sift through all the noise and recognise meaningful data patterns and trends by integrating analysts’ operational thinking and professional research with technological precision.

-For competitive intelligence to drive greater agility across an organization, it should deliver on the following key areas: transparency, searchability, dissemination, and comprehensiveness.
+For pharma competitive intelligence to drive greater agility across an organization, it should deliver on the following key areas: transparency, searchability, dissemination, and comprehensiveness.
 Being transparent means that the data and intelligence should be gathered from reliable and trusted sources.
-Next, CI experts should enable easy searchability of the information across the organization through efficient knowledge management processes.
+Next, pharma competitive intelligence experts should enable easy searchability of the information across the organization through efficient knowledge management processes.

-Similarly, dissemination of competitive intelligence in an easily-consumable format is equally important to help stakeholders understand and inform decisions quickly.
+Similarly, dissemination of competitive intelligence pharma companies need in an easily-consumable format is equally important to help stakeholders understand and inform decisions quickly.
 In order to have a 360-degree perspective of the competition, it is also vital to gather intelligence on myriad dimensions, including market, consumer, marketing and technological competitiveness.

 Netscribes’ competitive intelligence services look beyond just tracking the competitive landscape for pharma companies.
 It helps them stay ahead by drawing out implications and suggesting outcomes for your business to act upon.
 Contact us to know more.